rabbithay/linkr/README.md

 - [x] access my posts, my likes and leave the page in the header menu
 - [x] see the list of trending hashtags
 - [x] see all posts that contain a specific hashtag by clicking on it
+- [x] be able to repost other posts
+- [x] comment on a post and see comments from other users
+- [x] preview links without leaving the site
+- [x] watch videos from others sites directly on the timeline
+- [x] share my location and see the location of other users

 </br>